freitzzz/owwn-coding-challenge/README.md

 # Flutter Coding Challenge

+Reviewer, please refer to [write-up section](#write-up) for my overview on the developed application for the coding challenge.

 :blue_heart: If you're here, it means we've decided to move forward with your application!

 :rocket: Next, you should complete the following challenge that demonstrates your skills as a developer.
 You have ​**one week** to do it - take your time and do things nicely.
 There will be no commercial use of your code and it will only be used to assess your abilities as a software engineer.